 The Parish Council does not, within the Scheme, make a differential payment to the Chairman of the Parish Council.
 A Chairman’s Allowance, as provided by S15 of the Local Government Act 1972, is available within the Revenue Budget and for 2017/18, that amount is £400.

-The agreed rates for Councillor expenses, as from 1st April 2016, which are from the Parish Remuneration Panel Report are part of the Scheme of Members’ Allowances.
+The agreed rates for Councillor expenses, as from 1st April 2016, are from the Parish Remuneration Panel Report and are part of the Scheme of Members’ Allowances.